Vegetarian's Japan Guide

 Fuchinobō’s Shōjin Ryōri

 Fuchinobō’s Shōjin Ryōri is completely vegan.
-In addition, the food is prepared Allium-free (no onion, garlic, leeks, chives, or asafoetida).
+In addition, the food is prepared allium-free (no onion, garlic, leeks, chives, or asafoetida).
+The photo below shows what was placed on the table, which was elegantly presented and delicious.

 The represented dish amongst the multi-course meal is called Full Moon (Mangetsu, 満月).
 The moon’s filling is made using stir-fried shiitake mushrooms and other vegetables with walnuts and miso.
 Japanese yam grown in Nagano Prefecture is used to wrap the filling to form the white moon.